Editor's Note: This blog was originally published in November 2019 and has been republished with new content on July 2023.

 Skills: Naturally, this team member should be pretty well versed in social media practices and tactics; it’s vital he/she understands how visual communication has an important role to play in the social world.
 Experience in the main design tools and software is key.
 I recommend looking for training in current design tools like those included in the Adobe Creative Cloud (Photoshop, Illustrator, InDesign, Muse, Animate...the list goes on!).
 We usually prefer to also review portfolios for visual communication roles like this one; it is a great way to assess a skill like their attention to detail.

-- Produces and edits visual content as it aligns to the content calendar and creative briefs
+- Produces and edits visual content as it aligns with the content calendar and creative briefs

 - Develops graphic assets to accompany social content and advertisements